 8. Phishing Emails

-You must always be alert when receiving emails that appear to be from familiar sources, such as services that you use.
+You must always be alert when receiving emails that appear to be from familiar sources, such as the services that you use.
 Hackers spend a lot of time gathering personal information about you and may trick you with phishing emails that request some compliance from your end in the form of a call to action.
-Generally, these are requests to change your password or clicking on a link pertaining to your account.
+Generally, these are requests to change your password or click on a link about your account.

 It can be extremely difficult to distinguish between authentic and fake emails as hackers go out of their way to make their communication believable in order to trap you.
-If ever you have doubts about the authenticity of the email, always contact your service provider directly and ascertain if the request is indeed authentic.
+If ever you have doubts about the email’s authenticity, always contact your service provider directly and ascertain if the request is authentic.

 9. Phishing Websites

-When viewed through a search engine, fake websites will appear to be sponsored or pop up in App Marketplaces, and these are clear signs that you should be vigilant.
-If you are in any doubt about the authenticity of a website, rather exercise caution and contact your service provider directly with your concerns.
+When viewed through a search engine, fake websites will appear to be sponsored or pop up in App Marketplaces.
+These are clear signs that you should be vigilant if you doubt the authenticity of a website, exercise caution and contact your service provider directly with your concerns.